A Patient’s Guide to Glucosamine and Chondroitin Sulfate for Osteoarthritis of the Knee

 Many patients report ongoing benefits, even after they stop taking these supplements.
 Past studies have shown that the ability of these compounds to fight inflammation may be slower to take effect than NSAIDs.
 Yet the benefits seem to outlast NSAIDs.
 Until further studies are done, it is not proven that these supplements rebuild damaged cartilage.
 Given the possible protection to the cartilage, however, some doctors have their patients use these supplements in hopes of maintaining joint health.

-Although glucosamine and chondroitin sulfate appear to have a useful place in treating knee OA, it is not recommended they be used alone.
+Although glucosamine and chondroitin sulfate appears to have a useful place in treating knee OA, it is not recommended they be used alone.
 Managing knee OA works best using a variety of proven strategies.
 Patients do best when they also

 - Get aerobic exercise.
-We encourage non-impact exercises like swimming, biking and an elliptical machine.
+We encourage non-impact exercises like swimming, biking, and an elliptical machine.